 Q: Can an employee be transferred to an alternative position to better accommodate the need for intermittent leave?

-A: An employer may require an employee to transfer to an alternative positon where the need for leave is foreseeable because of planned medical treatment.
+A: An employer may require an employee to transfer to an alternative position where the need for leave is foreseeable because of planned medical treatment.
 If the need for intermittent leave is because of a chronic reoccurring condition that isn’t predictable, the transfer provision would not apply.
 Limitations for transfer to another position are:

 - The transfer only may occur during the period of time the intermittent or reduced leave schedule is required.